 8. Visual appeal

-Visual appeal is definitely a factor when it comes to aquarium substrates.
+Visual appeal is a major factor when it comes to aquarium substrates.

 After all, the idea behind a planted tank is to make things as pretty as possible.